juldaani/Ender-5-plus/README.md

 ## 9. Upload printer.cfg to raspberry
 https://www.klipper3d.org/Installation.html#configuring-klipper

+1. Use the configuration file in the repository: https://github.com/juldaani/Ender-5-plus/blob/main/printer-original-hardware.cfg to

 <i>"After creating and editing the file it will be necessary to issue a "restart" command in the OctoPrint web terminal to load the config.
 A "status" command will report the printer is ready if the Klipper config file is successfully read and the micro-controller is successfully found and configured.

 When customizing the printer.cfg file, it is not uncommon for Klipper to report a configuration error.
 If an error occurs, make any necessary corrections to the printer config file and issue "restart" until "status" reports the printer is ready."</i>